 On February 15th, 2022, we'll deprecate Server Vulnerability Scanning and replace it with integrations over time.
-Here's why we're making this shift and guidance on switching to a replacement.
+Here's why we're making this shift, along with guidance on switching to a replacement.

 What is this feature?